saitamasahil/skyscraper/docs/CONFIGINI.md

 If exporting for the `pegasus` frontend, please also take note of the optional `launch=""` option that allows you to set the launch parameter used by Pegasus.

+Use as value for the frontend option the frontend name in all lowercase and with alphabetical characters only: `emulationstation`, `pegasus`, `retrobat`, `attractmode`, aso.
 Check all supported frontends with '--help' and read a more about the details concerning each of them [here](FRONTENDS.md).

 Default value: `emulationstation`
 Allowed in sections: `[main]`